bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    details.memo = "Flowers & chocolates"

-:ref:`“memo” <term-pp-memo>`: (optional) add a memo which will be displayed to the spender as plain UTF-8 text.
+:term:`“memo” <PP memo>`: (optional) add a memo which will be displayed to the spender as plain UTF-8 text.
 Embedded HTML or other markup will not be processed.

 .. highlight:: python